hull/hull-node/README.md

 connector.startApp(app, port); // internally calls app.listen
 ```

-Setup Helpers are two high-level methods exposed by initialized Connector instance to apply custom middlewares to the Express application.
+Setup Helpers are two high-level methods exposed by initialized Connector instances to apply custom middlewares to the Express application.
 Those middlewares enrich the application with connector features.

 To get more details on how they work please refere [API REFERENCE](./API.md#setupApp)